squizi1234/StormWorksCameraWINDOW/README.md

 ---

+## 🔍 Important Note on Game Camera Culling

+Due to how the Stormworks game engine optimizes rendering, camera textures are dynamically culled (they stop updating) in the following cases:
+* If you move too far away from the camera/monitor.
+* If you stand extremely close to the monitor or look through walls.
+* If you are sitting in a pilot seat and the physical monitor is completely out of your direct line of sight.

+**The texture only captures and updates in the separate window when the camera/monitor is actively being rendered on your screen at any distance.**

+💡 **Workaround:** To force the game engine to keep the remote camera textures active at all times, place a small local monitor inside your vehicle's cabin or near your seat linked to that camera stream.
+This forces Stormworks to process the texture, allowing the DLL hook to capture it continuously.

 ## 🍕 Support the Project / Buy me some food

 Developing and reversing game code takes a lot of time, effort, and late nights.
 If this tool helped you or saved your multi-monitor setup, **I really need your support to keep going and buy some food!** Any donation is deeply appreciated.